bhauman/bhauman.github.com/drafts/immutable-data-service.md

     $("#" + $(e.target).text()).removeClass("focus");
    });

-   example_3.done(function(res) {
-     display_nodes(res._id, $('#example-4'));
-   });

 </script>

-We now have a versioning system.
-It's important to note how easy and available the previous versions of the document are.
-We can now chain through the history of the JSON document from it's inception.

-Making change the responsibility of the client is possible and would work for many tasks.
-However, change is such an essential feature of data use it should also be a feature of the service.
-We need an operational interface that will allow us to specify changes to a stored document and return to us a pointer to the new modified one.

 Let's introduce a <code>set</code> operation that will allow us to set the value of a key in the stored JSON document.

-The following example adds a new list empty list of important things to do to our document.
+The following example adds a new list to our document.

 <div id="example-5" class="http_request">
     <div class="example">example</div>